BORN HONG KONG, CHINA IN 1981.

 LIVES AND WORK BETWEEN BERLIN & HONG KONG

-In Moment Between Thoughts (2016) there is a sudden departure from the rigid components and mediums employed in previous series; by forging and conditioning a more supplemental yet naturalistic way of expression (for example: with charcoal delicately rendered on gauze, reminiscent of fishing nets).
-Furthermore, this series explores the paradigms of dimensional potentiality through a mode of three-dimensional representation (in contrast to other series whereby the topographical surface tends to be visible beneath a screen of Plexiglas).
+In Moment Between Thoughts (2016) there is a sudden departure from the rigid components and mediums employed in previous series; by forging and conditioning a more supplemental yet naturalistic way of expression (for example: with charcoal delicately rendered on gauze).
+Furthermore, this series explore the paradigms of dimensional potentiality through a mode of three-dimensional representation.
 In Substitute for Sorrow (2017) an emphasis has been placed on the artist’s heritage, specifically referencing Chinese traditional painting.
 The artist explores the quintessential Chinese medium of ink wash painting by employing new forms of expressions through the utilisation and praxis of radical techniques, such as the use of a nebuliser to produce the sporadic ink stains that disseminate the calligraphy paper beneath the surface Plexiglas.

 SELECTED SOLO EXHIBITIONS